gondek/notes.gondek.ca/README.md

 # [notes.gondek.ca](https://notes.gondek.ca/)
-My notes, posts, and links to resources I use frequently.
+A collection of my notes, posts, and some resources I use frequently.